ninjukustudio/ninjukustudio.github.io/_services/asset-assembly.md

 ---
 layout: post
-title: Asset Alchemy
+title: Asset Assembly
 subtitle: "custom brand & marketing collaterals"
 position: 3
 date: 2025-09-30 08:45:13 +0700
-icon: staff-snake
+icon: burger
 background: "/img/bg-asset-alchemy.jpg"
 active: true
 ---
 # The Power of Consistent Touchpoints

-Once your brand identity is defined ([Brand Brewery](/services/brand-brewery.html)) and your core digital platform is established ([Web Wizardry](/services/web-wizardry.html)), **Asset Alchemy** ensures that every piece of physical and digital marketing material reflects your professional quality.
+Once your brand identity is defined ([Brand Brewery](/services/brand-brewery.html)) and your core digital platform is established ([Web Wizardry](/services/web-wizardry.html)), **Asset Assembly** ensures that every piece of physical and digital marketing material reflects your professional quality.

-This service is about taking your core visual assets and transforming them (*alchemy*) into communicative tools that are consistent, memorable, and production-ready—from business cards to corporate e-books.
+This service is about taking your core visual assets and harmonizing them (*assembly*) into communicative tools that are consistent, memorable, and production-ready—from business cards to corporate e-books.

-# The Alchemist’s Toolkit
+# The Assembler's Toolkit
 We focus on designing functional assets that are prepared for production (print or digital).
 We ensure color consistency (CMYK/RGB) and high resolution across all formats.

 | Asset Category | Example Output |